 Yes, it is quite vital.
 Unlike acoustic drums, when you strike your drum pads with your stick on an electronic drum set, the sound that comes is nothing short of unpleasant.
 It is just the sound of wood whacking on some cloth.
 If you play without noise isolation, you will hear this unwanted sound along with the beautiful music that comes out of your headphones.
 If you have noise isolation, you will only hear the fantastic beats and won’t be bothered by anything else.
 Therefore electronic drum headphones must have noise isolation.

-So when it comes to choosing the best headphones for the electronic drum set in 2021, there isn’t just one pair that leads all way.
+So when it comes to choosing the best headphones for the electronic drum set in 2021 UK or for other countries, there isn’t just one pair that leads all way.
 When it comes to pure sound isolation, there is Audio-Technica ATH-M50x and Sennheiser HD280PRO.
 Moreover, they are also comfortable and durable too.
 If you use either Roland or Alesis drums then RH-300V V-Drums and Alesis DRP100 is one you should use because they are most compatible with them.
 Even though Roland headphones are more in the premium range while Alesis perfectly fit in anyone’s budget.